gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 `control-flow-graph` class, should use `defclass` so that the class exists in the cross-compiler, too.

+### Dumping the class hierarchy

+A first milestone, suggested by Christophe Rhodes, is to get to the point where the class hierarchy can be dumped by genesis, similarly to how the current hierarchy of structures is dumped by genesis.

+We must decide what sort of support is needed for classes like T, FUNCTION, STANDARD-CLASS, in each of the following contexts:

+- build-the-cross-compiler-time: Do we need to be able to make instances of these classes in the host lisp when building the cross-compiler?
+If so, we probably want to DEFCLASS them as sb-xc:t, sb-xc:functio, etc.  To glean insight, What sort of structures are defined as host-lisp structures?
+- cross-compile-SBCL-time: when cross-compiling SBCL's sources, what classes are needed?
+Pretty much everything here I think is the answer to that question.
+How to come by the class definitions is another question.
+While traditionally these classes were defined with PCL's defclass in a warm lisp, we are now attempting to cross-compile class definitions.

+In answering the question above, it will help to figure out what PCL expects of class definitions as it goes through the bootstrapping process.
+We also need to think about the goals of getting CLOS into cold-init.

+### The latest plan

+CLOS is being put into cold-init so that CLOS can be used in SBCL's compiler.
+This will allow a wave a refactorings that give SBCL a more object-oriented design and generally make life happier for the SBCL developer.
+As it stands, CLOS requires COMPILE to work in the target in order to get CLOS working in the target.
+This means that COMPILER pretty much cannot use CLOS, because CLOS requires COMPILE.
+The goal is to have generic functions, methods, classes, and the like littered throughout the compiler, and after cold-init runs in the target, the compiler is fully ready to compile code on the target using its CLOS internals.

+Perhaps a more challenging task than dumping classes in genesis will be figuring out how on earth to cross-compile generic functions and methods.
+Perhaps this can be approached from the angle of "do whatever it takes to eliminate any calls to COMPILE."
+Find every call to compile, and work backward from there.
+Currently there are some calls in `dlisp.lisp` `fngen.lisp` and `ctor.lisp`.
+Tracing these back to the fundamental components of the MOP sounds like the most tractable plan yet for figuring out this hairy mess.

+#### What calls `COMPILE`?

+Most immediately, only `dlisp.lisp` `fngen.lisp` and `ctor.lisp`
+appear to call `COMPILE` directly, though we may need to look around for calls to `eval` and other friends that are not really available when cross-compiling.

+`EVAL` appears to be called from the following files:
+`defmethod.lisp`, `defclass.lisp`, `time.lisp`, `env.lisp`,
+`defs.lisp`, `low.lisp??`, `ctor.lisp`, `braid.lisp`,
+`std-class.lisp`.
+Yikes!

 ## How to develop and debug with minimal pain

 A fair amount of the development, at least at first, is making things